PKua007/rampack/doc/shapes.md

     ```

     [Minkowski sum](https://en.wikipedia.org/wiki/Minkowski_addition) of all geometries given by variadic arguments
     `*args`.
 Elements of `*args` can be both primitives and results of other geometric operations.

-The geometric center
-    of the resulting shape is the vector sum of geometric centers of all geometries.
+    **IMPORTANT NOTE**: For all geometries which are primitives, avoid changing the `pos` argument - unnecessary
+    translations yield suboptimal circumsphere radius.

   * Class `diff`